Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 Can I withdraw RESPs and RRSPs to pay for my tuition?

-For all our bootcamp programs in British Columbia, Alberta, and Ontario you can withdraw RESPs and RRSPs to pay for your tuition.
+If you are in BC, Ontario, or Alberta, you can withdraw RESPs and RRSPs to pay for your tuition.
 FYI, if you plan to withdraw RESP or RRSP funds you will need a confirmation of enrolment document from Lighthouse Labs first - so please keep that in mind.
 If you have other questions about withdrawing your RESPS or RRSPs, please get in touch.

 I'm a foreign trained professional living in Canada who wants to attend bootcamp.
 Is there funding available for me?